Official Competition Details, Rules and Format

 Effective use of graphic aids includes not blocking the view of the screen by the presenter and simple enough graphics that are large enough to read (block diagrams rather than detailed circuit diagrams).
 Articulation refers to the clarity and loudness of speaking.
 Response to questions means short answers that address only the question.
 Salesmanship refers to the enthusiasm and pride exhibited (why this vehicle is the best).

 Participants are responsible for providing their own visual aids and related equipment (the vehicle itself may be displayed).
-A computer-connected projector and VHS VCR player will be made available.
+A computer-connected projector will be made available.
 Projectors may also be supplied by the participants.

 III.4 Examination of the Vehicle